 Why are people deciding to leave?
-High taxes, cost-of-living, and affordable housing are among the most popular reasons.
-With the pandemic, people are really thinking about improving their quality of life.
-States like California and New York have slowly positioned themselves as states with high-income tax rates and a not-so-business friendly environment.
+High taxes, cost of living, political friction, and affordable housing are among the most popular reasons.
+In short, people are moving to improve their quality of life, whatever their reason might be.
+States like California and New York have slowly positioned themselves as states with high-income tax rates and a not-so-business-friendly environment.

-As everybody already knows, California also has the highest state income tax rates in the country.
+As everybody already knows, California also has an extremely high-income tax rate.
 For those within the highest tax bracket, you can expect to pay 13.3% at the margin.

 What makes you a California Resident?

 According to the Franchise Tax Board (FTB), you are a resident of California if you are either “present in California for other than a temporary or transitory purpose or domiciled in California, but outside California for a temporary or transitory purpose.”

 This means that while time is still a factor (the more time you spend in California, the more likely you are to be considered a resident), the purpose or intent of time spent in California is also considered.